 We also have informal lines of credit outside the United States.
-The Company had no commercial paper borrowings outstanding as of December 31, 2019.
-We may, from time to time, sell certain trade receivable assets to third parties as we manage working capital over the normal course of our business activities.
-Additional disclosures regarding these transactions are provided in Note 13 in the Notes to Condensed Consolidated Financial Statements.
+We may, from time to time, access the commercial paper market and/or sell certain trade receivable assets to third parties as we manage working capital over the normal course of our business activities.
+We had no commercial paper borrowings outstanding as of March 31, 2020.
+Additional disclosures regarding sales of trade receivable assets are provided in Note 13 in the Notes to Condensed Consolidated Financial Statements.